rajgoel/course-scientific-programming/01-lecture/slides.md

 end program sum_array
 ```

-Today, Fortran mainly exists in legacy systems and libraries.
+Today, Fortran is mainly used in legacy systems and libraries.

 ---